Vitamins for stroke recovery can help boost brain health, but beware that no single pill fits all.

 For example, ginko biloba is an herb that is used to help prevent ischemic stroke (the type of stroke caused by a clot) because it’s a natural blood thinner…

 Other supplements that contain natural blood thinning properties include: turmeric, ginger, cayenne pepper, vitamin E, garlic, cassia cinnamon, grape seed extract, omega 3s, and bromelain.
-Always be cautious with supplements and double check with your doctor before consuming.

 Now, let’s dig into the list of the top supplements and vitamins for stroke recovery.

 The Best Science-Backed Vitamins for Stroke Recovery